ZweiEuro/socketio-esp-idf/README.md

 ## What this does not do

 You can choose to either use polling or websocket as transport from start to finish. upgrading from polling to websocket is WIP if i get around to it.

+There will definitely not be any kind of connection reuse or anything similar.